The Director Of The Year’s Most-Hyped Movie Isn’t Playing Hollywood’s Game

 But the pair didn’t have the resources to make a “big” movie on location in Florida, and shelved the idea.
 Only after the success of Tangerine were they able to return to it, facilitated by a grant from Cinereach that allowed them to go visit the area and start having the conversations that would lead them into a potential narrative.
 Ten years after the economic downturn, little has changed for the people who live in these motels.
 They might not be technically homeless, but they can’t put down a security deposit or accumulate credit in order to move.

-It’s the perfect story to set on the edges of Orlando, where the budget hotels offer a thinly mocked up version of Disney World, which is itself a simulacrum of the American dream.
+It’s the perfect story to set on the edges of Orlando, where the budget hotels offer a thinly mocked-up version of Disney World, which is itself a simulacrum of the American dream.
 All of the promise, so little of the reality.
 The businesses along the strip might be painted in bright colors, “but if you go behind that one layer of paint,” Baker says, “there’s just all this decay.”
 That’s a metaphor, in many ways, for the film, which takes its name from Walt Disney’s original plan for Orlando, including the town of Celebration, a “master planned” community planted just miles away from where The Florida Project takes place.
 People want to visit that myth, and are horrified when they find themselves amid the wages of it.

 Baker’s films refuse both the mythology of the American dream and the antiseptic qualities that so often accompany it.
 They do not suggest that the world has fundamentally fallen, but neither do they proclaim the existence of saints who will save the innocent from its decay.
 In Baker’s world there are no good people and bad people, no clear right and wrong.
 There are little rascals and big ones, some decisions that sink us deeper into holes and some that buoy us, some problems that are invisible and others that we hide.
 Change comes slow, or very suddenly, or not at all.